Safeguarding

 While the Church of England has a long-standing relationship with its schools and supports them through Diocesan Boards of Education in areas such as Christian ethos, governance, and religious education, these schools are part of the state education system.
 They are fully accountable to the Department for Education, Ofsted, and local authority safeguarding arrangements with statutory responsibility for safeguarding.
 The Church does not run these schools in an operational sense, nor is it responsible for their safeguarding arrangements.

-However, our work does give us a unique position within the wider National Church Institutions in terms of our interactions with educational spaces.
-Therefore, we have a supplementary statement outlining our approach to safeguarding which sits under the national policy above.
+Our work in educational and child-led worshipping spaces does give us a unique position within the wider National Church Institutions.
+We take very seriously the need to ensure our interactions with children and young people are undertaken as safely as possible.
+Therefore, we have outlined our NSE-specific approach to safeguarding in this supplementary Safeguarding Statement, which sits under the NCIs’ policy above.